MiWalk/M2OPlot/README.md

 # M2OPlot
 An open source MATLAB library to plot data from MATLAB into Origin using simple commands.
 Do your analysis in MATLAB but create plots in Origin.

 ## Getting Started

 1. Ensure the code in this project is on your MATLAB path and you have Origin installed.
 Note only works on Windows.
-It has been tested with OriginPro 2015.
-There may be problems using this with 2016.
+It has been tested with OriginPro 2015 and 2016.

 2. Here's a quick example  - ensure you have saved your work in Origin before running this code.
 ```matlab